Subscribe to stay updated

 - Production process: By minimising the production process, supply chain and carbon footprint

-It’s simple to say that sustainable packaging is entirely about the environment.
+It’s simple to say that eco packaging is entirely about the environment.
 It also should take into consideration economic and social factors.

 Eco packaging needs to consider the economic factor.
 It needs to be priced competitively over traditional oil-based/single-use packaging options.